openstack-archive/fuel-plugin-midonet/doc/content/installation.rst

 MidoNet needs two roles besides the ones provided with Fuel:

-- The **NSDB** role, which will install the Network State DataBase services (ZooKeeper and Cassandra).
+- the **NSDB** role, which will install the Network State DataBase services (ZooKeeper and Cassandra).

 - the **Gateway** role, that will provide the HA Gateway machine for inbound and